Automated Ball-Strike System

-The Automated Ball-Strike System (ABS) is a system to automate the interpretation of whether pitches are in the strike zone in baseball games.
-It has been used by several minor leagues and will be used in Major League Baseball (MLB) starting in 2026.
+The Automated Ball-Strike (ABS) System is a system that automates the interpretation of whether pitches are in the strike zone in baseball games.
+It is currently used by the KBO League in South Korea, and by Minor League Baseball (MiLB) and Major League Baseball (MLB) in the United States and Canada.
+In MLB and MiLB, it is used to enable player challenges of umpire calls of balls and strikes, while in the KBO League and previously in MiLB, it calls pitches automatically.